barros/algorithms/README.md

 # Algorithms

-Algorithms written in java for sorting, searching, etc.
+Algorithms written in Java for sorting, searching, etc.